-- For 'Dressing' and 'Leaving House' the window sizes were 30 minutes; - For 'Eating/Drinking' and 'Bathing', the window sizes were 60 minutes.
+- For 'Dressing' and 'Leaving House' the window sizes were 30 min. - For 'Eating/Drinking' and 'Bathing', the window sizes were 60 min.

-The shift or stride for ADL detection was set to 5 minutes.
-That means that the association rules test for the presence of an ADL in a given time window (30 or 60 minutes) and if not present then the window would shift forward by 5 minutes and would re-test.
+The shift or stride for ADL detection was set to 5 min.
+That means that the association rules test for the presence of an ADL in a given time window (30 or 60 min) and if not present then the window would shift forward by 5 min and would retest.

-Our choice of 30 or 60 minutes for window sizes is in line with the work in where those authors use window sizes varying from 30 to 120 minutes for the same ADLs as we detect here, though their windows begin and end at fixed times and theirs do not slide and overlap as ours do.
-Our method accommodates ADLs taking place close to each other in time because each ADL detection runs independently of others.
+Our choice of 30 or 60 min for window sizes is in line with the work in Belloum et al.,18 where those authors use window sizes varying from 30 to 120 min for the same ADLs as we detect here, though their windows begin and end at fixed times and theirs do not slide and overlap as ours do.
+Our method accommodates ADLs taking place close to each other in time because each ADL detection runs independently of the others.
 Thus our approach will detect a participant dressing directly after taking a bath, for example.
-This can be seen later in Figure 8 where ADL co-occurrences are shown to overlap for a participant.
+This can be seen later in Figure 2 where ADL co-occurrences are shown to overlap for a participant.

 With the window sizes for ADLs determined and using the training data from participant briefings, association rules for ADL detection from sensor data were generated, initially for each ADL for each participant.
-To illustrate, the conditions for some ADL detection rules for participant 11 are shown in Figure 2.
-These show that for an Eating/Drinking event the use of any of the kitchen appliances or opening of the doors to the food staples, combined with presence detection, is the trigger.
-For the Bathing ADL, detecting presence and an increase in humidity within the time window is the trigger while for the Dressing ADL, opening the wardrobe and the underwear drawer is the trigger, for this participant.
-If these sensor activation conditions are satisfied within a 60-minute or within a 30-minute time window depending on the ADL, the activity will be labelled as that ADL.
+To illustrate, the conditions for some ADL detection rules for Participant 11 are shown in Figure 2.
+These show that for an Eating/ Drinking event the use of any of the kitchen appliances or opening of the doors to the food staples, combined with presence detection, is the trigger.
+For the Bathing ADL, detecting the presence and an increase in humidity within the time window is the trigger while for the Dressing ADL, opening the wardrobe and the underwear drawer is the trigger, for this participant.
+If these sensor activation conditions are satisfied within a 60-min or within a 30-min time window depending on the ADL, the activity will be labelled as that ADL.

-For creating groundtruth training data, the clinical partners met with each of the participants on at least 1 occasion after the sensors had been installed in their homes for a briefing or a data-informed recall on how their deployment was going.
-During these meetings held over Zoom because of the pandemic, the clinicians gathered data on occurrences of the 5 ADLs that had happened in the previous days, noting the ADL and the timestamp and this recall was prompted by the clinician sharing a visualising of the raw sensor data with the participant on the SafeTRX platform.
-So seeing sensors for, say, the kitchen being activated in mid-afternoon would prompt the participant to remember that s/he had made tea and had a biscuit during that afternoon which would be recorded as an eating or drinking ADL.
+For creating ground truth training data, the clinical partners met with each of the participants on at least one occasion after the sensors had been installed in their homes for a briefing or a data-informed recall on how their deployment was going.
+During these meetings held over Zoom because of the pandemic, the clinicians gathered data on occurrences of the five ADLs that had happened in the previous days, noting the ADL and the timestamp and this recall was prompted by the clinician sharing a visualising of the raw sensor data with the participant on the SafeTRX platform.
+So seeing sensors for, say, the kitchen being activated in midafternoon would prompt the participant to remember that s/ he had made tea and had a biscuit during that afternoon which would be recorded as an eating or drinking ADL.